 Builder’s Risk Insurance

 This is coverage specifically designed to protect the structures under construction.
-This can be ground-up construction.
-It can also be a building being remodelled or renovated.
+This can be ground-up construction insurance.
+Moreover, it can also be a building being remodelled or renovated.
 For example, it can include coverage for equipment added to the property, like an HVAC system.
 Or even, equipment that you are using to complete the job, like scaffolding.

 - Replacement Cost – coverage equal to the value of the property lost